koenrane/KR-new-site/content/review-of-but-exactly-how-complex-and-fragile.md

 Let's ground this out.
 Imagine you're acting, but you aren't quite sure _what_ is right.
 For a trivial example, you can eat bananas or apples at any given moment, but you aren't sure which is better.
 There are a few strategies you could follow: [preserve attainable utility for lots of different goals](/avoiding-side-effects-in-complex-environments) (preserve the fruits as best you can); retain option value where your [normative uncertainty](https://philpapers.org/rec/MACNU) lies (don't toss out all the bananas or all of the apples); etc.

-But what if you have to commit to an object-level policy _now_, a way-of-steering-the-future _now_, without being able to reflect more on your values?
+What if you have to commit to an object-level policy _now_, a way-of-steering-the-future _now_, without being able to reflect more on your values?
 What kind of guarantees can you get?

 In Markov decision processes, if you're maximally uncertain, you can't guarantee you won't lose at least _half_ of the value you could have achieved for the unknown true goal (I recently proved this for [an upcoming paper](https://arxiv.org/abs/2206.11812v3)).
 Relatedly, perfectly optimizing an $\epsilon$\-incorrect reward function [only bounds regret](https://web.eecs.umich.edu/~baveja/Papers/approx-rl-loss.pdf) to $2\epsilon$ _per time step_ (see also [_Goodhart's Curse_](https://arbital.com/p/goodharts_curse/)).
 The main point is that you can't pursue every goal at once.
 It doesn't matter whether you use reinforcement learning to train a policy, or whether you act randomly, or whether you ask Mechanical Turk volunteers what you should do in each situation.
 Whenever your choices mean anything at all, _no sequence of actions can optimize all goals at the same time_.